MiladSamani/MiladSamani/README.md

 Hi
 I’m a software developer with a bachelor’s degree in information technology engineering from Shiraz University.
-From the age of fifteen, I became interested in the world of the web and began to create persian blog templates.
-After entering the university, I entered web programming professionally and worked on more than 30 projects so far.
+From the age of fifteen, I became interested in the world of the web and began to create persian blog templates & I also have experience in the web development!
-I started programming with PHP and JavaScript , now I am working with Golang Programming language.
+I am a Backend Developer! and my favorite language is Golang since 2020 .
+I have experience with Frontend development too.
+I can summarize my life with the following code:

 ```golang
 go inLove([]string{"golang","JS"})